signalfx/splunk-otel-js-web/README.md

 ## Open Telemetry version

 Compatibility between the versions of this project and Open Telemetry is specified in [CHANGELOG.md](./CHANGELOG.md).

+## Troubleshooting

+For troubleshooting issues with the Splunk Distribution of OpenTelemetry JS for Web, see [Troubleshoot browser instrumentation for Splunk Observability Cloud](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=web.rum.troubleshooting) in the official documentation.

 ## Building and contributing